Engagement guide · v2026.1

 Five things people ask before booking.

-Discovery sprints have fixed scope; we agree on the question we are answering and that does not move.
-For Production sprints, small course corrections are baked into the buffer.
+Scope is agreed in writing before kick-off and does not move silently.
+Small course corrections are baked into the buffer.
 Anything larger gets a written change-order with a fixed delta price.
 No surprise invoices.

 Can you start sooner than 2 to 4 weeks?

 Sometimes.
-If your problem is urgent and small, I can squeeze a Discovery sprint into a current week.
-Larger sprints are scheduled around active commitments.
+If your problem is urgent and the engagement is small, I can squeeze it into a current week.
+Longer engagements are scheduled around active commitments.
 Ask, and I will tell you honestly.

 Do you sign NDAs and client MSAs?